| Human Rights Violation - Illegal

 warrant issued by the Aligarh court in connection with a complaint

+by his ex-wife.
 However, Mr. Gupta's arrest had many irregularities

 and violated numerous guidelines regarding arrest procedures,